nchlswhttkr/website/content/resume.md

 ---

 <span class='hide-on-print'>
 **_You can print this page, and only the resume will show!
-Make sure your browser is using the default zoom percentage._**
+Make sure your browser is set to the default zoom level._**
 </span>

 ## <span>Nicholas Whittaker</span>